19 President St, Downtown

 The Daily is a casual cafe that also has a small grocery/grab and go section.
 Along with a plentiful selection of caffeinated beverages there is a delectable menu of breakfast and lunch items, including an Impossible sausage patty on bread for breakfast and a hummus bowl or pita for lunch.
 They also offer a few smoothies.

 229 St. Philip St, Downtown

 D'Allesandro's is a casual pizza place in downtown Charleston.
 They list three vegan pizzas on their menu, The Om, The Amy, and The Satsang, which do not have cheese.
 There are also several vegetarian pizzas that can be made without cheese, like the It's Too Easy Being Green.
 Or you can always build your own pizza with your choice of toppings.
 They also offer salads.

 El Pincho Taco is a casual Mexican taqueria.
 They offer four veg-friendly fillings for tacos-Hongos al Pastor (mushrooms and pineapple), Soy Chorizo, Tinga Vegeteriana (onion, carrot and marinated hibiscus flower), and Nopales, or cactus (ask for no cheese).
 The burrito can be made vegan and there is also a variety of salsas to choose from.

 Halo is a casual cafe that serves breakfast and lunch.
 Expect soups, salads and sandwiches.
 With designated 'vegetarian' options many things can be easily veganized by holding the cheese.
-Near MUS, they offer craft beer, wine and outdoor seating.
+Near MUSC, they offer craft beer, wine and outdoor seating.